Bonium Thokchom

 Bonium Thokchom is an Indian actor and singer who predominantly appears in Manipuri films.
 He has also acted in many Shumang Kumhei plays and music videos.
+He is best known for his song Wakhalgee.

 Early life and education

 Thokchom lives in Kongba Nandeibam Leikai, Imphal, Manipur.
 He was born as a second child to Thokchom Loken and Thokchom Ongbi Bedamani.
 He has eight siblings including three sisters.

 He completed his graduation from D.M.
 College under the Manipur University.

 Career

 He started his career as an anchor in ISTV Network's Hello Hello Programme and as an interviewer in the local cable television network.

 His first appearance in movies was a supporting role in Romi Meitei's Ekhenglaktagi Red Rose.
 His first film in which he portrays the main antagonist is Ajit Ningthouja's Meerang Mahum, and he appears as a lead male protagonist in Nangna Nokpa Yengningi.

 His home production Bonium Thokchom Films (BTF) was launched in 2016, under which a film titled Soinairaba Thamoi was produced.
 The film was released on 14 July 2018.

 As of 2018, he started working on the movie Eephuut as a producer and an actor.
 It is written and directed by Herojit Naoroibam.